 Before the controller is installed, it may be necessary to check the operating system for device addresses.
 The drives are designated DUX except in VAX/VMS where they are designated DUAX.
-The "X" represents drive number and drives may be any number from 0 to 6, providing one drive is numbered odd and one drive is numbered even.
+The "X" represents drive number and drives may be any number from 0 to 6.
+The numbering of drives is described in Section 3 under Main Menu.
+Select Drive.